 How Did the Nagoya Festival Come to Be?

-But the citizens of Nagoya also wanted a festival that could culturally entertain and educate citizens.
-Thus began the Nagoya Festival.
+However, the citizens of Nagoya also wanted a festival that could entertain and educate citizens about Nagoya’s culture.
+And so began the Nagoya Festival.

-The Nagoya Festival is first and foremost a colorful parade with more than 700 participants extending around 2 km in length.
-It starts at Nagoya Station and follows a route toward Nagoya City Hall and from there down to Sakae until its goal at Yabacho.
+Today, the Nagoya Festival is a colorful parade with more than 700 participants spanning approximately 2 kilometers in length.
+It begins at Nagoya Station, proceeds towards Nagoya City Hall, then continues down to Sakae, culminating at its destination in Yabacho.

 Here are some of the highlights of this parade.